abs-lang/abs/README.md

 # The ABS programming language

-ABS is a scripting language that works best when you're on your terminal.
+ABS is a scripting language that works best when you're scripting on your terminal.
 It tries to combine the elegance of languages such as Python, or Ruby, to the convenience of Bash.